 Section II.
 Special Committees

 - Special Committees, Ad Hoc Committees or Task Forces shall be appointed by the President, as necessity demands, with approval of Executive Board, or as authorized by the members present at any meeting with a minimum of 4 Executive Board members.
 In the absence of Executive Board meeting, the President may appoint members and create ad hoc committees and present such appointments to the Executive Board, as such time as is practicable, for

 Section III.
 Composition and Terms of Committees

 - The term of office of each standing committee shall be normally for two Biennial Congresses (4 years).
-Under special circumstances, reappointment for a further two years is
+Under special circumstances, reappointment for a further two years is possible.

 Policies and Procedures

 - Items of policy and procedure not specifically contained in these Bylaws may be collected and codified in a Manual of Policies and Procedures, subject to a majority vote of the Executive Board.